Cherry Eye in Dogs

 Cherry eye is not contagious to humans or other pets.
 The condition is not caused by a contagion and cannot be passed from one animal to another.
 However, breeders may wish to consult with their veterinarians if a potential breeding dog has a history of cherry eye to avoid passing the condition on to offspring.

-What Is the Cost of Treating Cherry Eye?
+What Is the Cost of Treating Cherry Eye in dogs?

 The cost of treating cherry eye in dogs depends on several factors.
 For instance, bilateral cherry eye repair (cherry eye in both eyes) will cost more to treat than a single prolapsed gland.
 If your dog needs repeat cherry eye replacement surgery, you will have to pay for both operations.
 The size of your dog also plays a role in determining the cost of surgery.
 Larger dogs typically require larger doses of medication, which can add up over the course of surgery and recovery.